Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 Here, the second entry is the child of the first, and the second is running on the CPU while the first one is runnable, but not chosen by the scheduler to be currently running.
 Note they have the same name which might mean that they are forks of the same initial program called `pstest`.
+We are autograding this, so please adhere to this format exactly.
+There is only a space between each column, and there is no heading or trailing space.

 **Recommendation.**
 You should use the `printf` function to print your output in the `ps` function.